Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Exercise: Types of Software
+## Solo Exercise: Types of Software

 Think about some software you are familiar with
-(could be software you have written yourself or by someone else) and how the environment it is used in have affected its design or development.
+(could be software you have written yourself or by someone else) and how the environment it is used in has affected its design or development.
 Here are some examples of questions you can use to get started:

 - What environment does the software run in?
-- Why do people use it?
 - How do people interact with it?
 - What features of the software have been affected by these factors?
-- If the software needed to be used in a different environment, what difficulties might there be?

 :::::::::::::::  solution

-## Some More Examples
+## Some Examples

-- Desktop Application
+Desktop Application
 - Has a graphical interface for use with mouse and keyboard
 - May need to work on multiple, very different operating systems
 - May be intended for users to modify / compile themselves
 - Should work on a wide range of hardware configurations
 - Documentation probably either in a manual or in the software itself

-- Command-line Application - UNIX Tool
+Command-line Application - Linux Tool
 - User interface is text based, probably via command-line arguments
 - Intended to be modified / compiled by users - though most will choose not to
 - Documentation has standard formats - also accessible from the command line
 - Should be usable as part of a pipeline

-- Command-line Application - High Performance Computing
+Command-line Application - High Performance Computing
 - Similar to a UNIX Tool
 - Usually supports running across multiple networked machines simultaneously
 - Usually operated via a scheduler - interface should be scriptable
 - May need to run on a wide range of hardware
   (e.g. different CPU architectures)
 - May need to process large amounts of data
 - Often entirely or partially written in a lower-level language for performance (e.g. C, C++, Fortran)

-- Web Application
+Web Application
 - Usually has components which run on server and components which run on the user's device
 - Graphical interface should usually support both Desktop and Mobile devices
 - Client-side component should run on a range of browsers and operating systems
 - Documentation probably part of the software itself
 - Client-side component typically written in JavaScript

 :::::::::::::::::::::::::